-Dear COS Students, Faculty, Staff and Community:

-Welcome to College of the Sequoias, an institution that has been helping students achieve their educational and career goals for the past 90 years.
+Welcome to the College of the Sequoias, an institution that has been helping students achieve their educational and career goals since 1926.
+In fact, 30 years ago, I enrolled at the College of the Sequoias as an 18-year-old freshman without a clear idea as to which career path I would follow.
+The College helped put me on the road to success and it can do the same for you!

-College of the Sequoias has three campuses (Visalia, Hanford, and Tulare), with programs designed to meet many important student needs - from transfer patterns designed to prepare those students pursuing four year degrees to career technical education programs centered around building career/technical skills.
-The College is committed to providing local and regional opportunities for training in courses and services through our Training Resource Center.
+The College has programs designed to meet nearly every student need.
+From transfer curriculum designed to assist those students pursuing four-year degrees to career technical education programs centered around building applicable job skills to our Basic Skills Initiative, the College is committed to helping each one of its students define what success means to them and then achieve it.

+The College is also committed to the communities in which it serves and takes great pride in being a good corporate citizen.
+Part of that commitment is providing opportunities for lifelong learning and corporate training which the College offers through its Training Resource Center.
+Another part is offering students the opportunity to participate in extracurricular activities that enhance the educational experience such as the arts, intercollegiate athletics, and student government.
-We offer students the opportunity to develop through co-curricular experiences that enhance personal growth and development via the arts, intercollegiate athletics, and student governance.
-Wherever you are on your road to success, the District's faculty, counselors, staff and administrators are right there to assist you.

-On behalf of our entire COS team, I want to wish you the very best College of the Sequoias has to offer!
+Wherever you are on your road to success, the College's faculty, counselors, staff, and administrators are right there to assist you just as they were for me a quarter century ago.
+So on behalf of our whole team, I want to wish you the very best that the College of the Sequoias has to offer!

-Most respectfully,

-Stan A. Carrizosa Superintendent/President College of the Sequoias